 Private scholarships, available to students having qualifications in the specified area and/or demonstrating an unmet financial need, may be awarded in lieu of other Lincoln College scholarships.
 Other awards are available in the form of competitive scholarships which are awarded each spring and applied to the cost of tuition for the following fall and spring semesters.
-Applications are available from the Office of Financial Aid or online and are due no later than March 1, with recipients selected and notified on a rolling basis.
+Applications are available from the Office of Financial Aid or online.
+Applications are due no later than April 1 and are considered on a rolling basis after the due date has passed.
+Recipients are selected and notified on a rolling basis.
 Candidates for these scholarships must be continuing, degree-seeking students.